-- 5mm (around 3/16) drill bit
+- 5mm (around 3/16") drill bit

 With your holes drilled, another pass with the punch should take it out without issue.
 Prop up the base of the stem with a wood block and hammer it on a hard surface such as concrete.
 Avoid supporting the part you're striking with any other part of the stem, or you may damage it.
 I used a small block of wood to provide good support directly under where I was hitting.

 Take note that the pin slightly tapers on one side.
 I found the pin was inserted from the left side, facing forwards on the scooter.
 That means you'll want to strike from the right side.
 If you look carefully at each pin end, you will notice one is slightly smaller than the other.
 That's the side you want to pound.
 See the photo of this pin above.